-Unlike for entries that are posted with documents, which require a CR/Adj Note process, you can correctly reverse entries that are posted with the general journal.
-For more information, see How to: Reverse Journal Posting.
+Unlike for entries that are posted with documents, which require a credit memo process, you can correctly reverse entries that are posted with the general journal.
+For more information, see Reverse Postings.

 To post a transaction directly to a general ledger account

-- On a new journal line, fill in the fields as necessary.
-Choose a field to read a short description of the field or link to more information.
+On a new journal line, fill in the fields as necessary.
+Hover over a field to read a short description.

 Repeat step 3 for all the separate transactions that you want to post.